Historic Quebec City

 03. AlbaCORE

-This friendly and relaxed wine bar is for seafood lovers.
-Here oysters and seafood creations are perfectly paired with award-winning wine by experienced in-house sommeliers.
-This neighbourhood haunt is not to be missed.
+This friendly and laid-back wine bar is a true haven for seafood lovers.
+At AlbaCORE, oysters and other seafood creations are perfectly paired with award-winning wines, carefully selected by the house’s experienced sommeliers.
+This neighborhood gem is not to be missed.

 • Martini on a bar with olives

 This is the cocktail bar to visit if you’re looking for an intimate and elegant space.
-Here the libations are the star with originals and classics created by top mixologists and a cellar full of organic wines.
-Pair cocktails with small shared dishes with a focus on seasonal produce and it’s no wonder this was voted as one of the 50 Best Bars on Canada's 100 Best List.
+At bar jjacques, the creations take center stage, with original and classic cocktails crafted by renowned mixologists, along with a cellar stocked with organic wines.
+Pair your drinks with small shareable plates highlighting seasonal ingredients, and it’s no wonder this spot was named one of the 50 best bars on Canada’s 100 Best list.

 • plains of abraham

-Don’t miss the chance to visit one of Canada’s most important historic areas.
-Battlefields Park is where French troops lost to the British during a historic 1700s battle.
-Today this park is home to endless outdoor summer concerts, cross-country ski and snowshoe trails, ice skating, picnic areas, and lush gardens.
-Known to locals as Quebec City’s very own “Central Park”, it’s worth a wander.
+Don’t miss the chance to visit one of Canada’s most important historic sites.
+The Parc des Champs-de-Bataille is where French troops were defeated by the British in a historic 18th-century battle.
+Today, the park hosts countless outdoor concerts in the summer, cross-country skiing and snowshoe trails, skating, picnic areas, and beautiful gardens.
+Nicknamed Quebec’s “Central Park” by locals, it’s well worth a walking visit.

 • Silhouetted crown enjoying live music